SMC242/uni-notes/cs/Databases/Query Optimisation.md

 - The ratio of matching tuples in Cartesian space
 	- I.E the likelihood of a joined tuple matching a condition

+# NDV
+AKA the Number of Distinct Values

+- The number of unique values in an attribute

 # Strategies
 - Query optimisation takes in a query and outputs an optimal [[Query Processing|execution plan]]